cisco-en-programmability/ansible-collection-sdwan-deployment/roles/azure_controllers/README.md

 # Ansible Role: azure_controllers

-The `azure_controllers` role is designed to deploy SD-WAN controller instances, specifically Manager, Validator, and vSmart, on the Azure cloud platform.
+The `azure_controllers` role is designed to deploy SD-WAN controller instances, specifically Manager, Validator, and Controller, on the Azure cloud platform.
 It ensures that instances are deployed according to specific configurations.

 NOTE: This role should be executed on localhost as it performs API requests to Azure via the Ansible Azure modules from the local machine.

 ## Role Description

-The `azure_controllers` role automates the deployment of Cisco SD-WAN controllers (Manager, Validator, and vSmart) in Azure.
+The `azure_controllers` role automates the deployment of Cisco SD-WAN controllers (Manager, Validator, and Controller) in Azure.
 Key functionalities include:

 - Verifying the active Azure user session.
 - Asserting that all required variables for Azure controller deployment are set.